Mountainballad/gitskills/README.md

 # gitskills
-Creating a new branch named dev is quick.
+Creating a new branch named dev is quick & simple.